One moment there, the next he was gone

 “But we could never forget the end of our life

-and lived it over and over in the deep of the night
+and lived it over and over in the depths of the night

 “The guns and the smoke and the sound of the dead